12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### Can you prevent users to use Actions from the marketplace ?
+### Can you prevent members using Actions from the marketplace ?

 <details><summary>show</summary>
 <p>